andGuo/brightspace_feedback_entry_scraper/README.md

 ## Description

-A selenium program to input grades and feedback.
+A selenium python program to input grades and feedback.
 Works on MacOS with Chrome.

 ### Dependencies
 Most of these can be installed with pip: